petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-roles.md

 You can create different Account Roles and define specific permissions for each one.
 Then assign these Roles to different [Account Users](./accounts/account-users.md) to grant appropriate access to their [Accounts](../accounts.md).

-Note that Account Roles are assigned to a User for each specific Account.
-This offers great flexibility in managing Users.
-For example, a User might have a "Buyer" Role for Account "A" but not have that Role for Account "B".
+Note that account roles are assigned to a user for each specific account.
+This offers great flexibility in managing users.
+For example, a user might have a "Buyer" role for account "A" but not have that role for account "B".
 To learn more more about permissions and how roles inherit permissions, see [Defining Role Permissions](../roles-and-permissions/defining-role-permissions.md).

 ## View Account Roles